Graham · Cairngorms

 Ladylea Hill — common questions

-- Ladylea Hill is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 457m of ascent and takes most walkers 3-5 hours.
+- Ladylea Hill carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 12km, 457m of ascent and a 3-5 hour day on the standard route.
 Terrain: Estate hill track for the lower and middle reaches, with managed heather and a scatter of granite boulders higher up.

-- Where do I park for Ladylea Hill?
+- Where should I park to climb Ladylea Hill?

-- Standard parking is at NJ336173 near Aberdeen.
+- Standard parking is at NJ336173.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Ladylea Hill are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.